-AT+CONFIG=1 - transition to CONFIGURATION state.
+AT+CONFIG=1 - transition to CONFIGURATION state (baudrate 115200).
+AT+CONFIG=2 - transition to CONFIGURATION state (baudrate as set).

 NOTE: This command also sets lock.

 6 Protocols

 6.1 CSV protocol (AERO)

 CSV protocol is simple text protocol, that allows fast integration and analysis of tracked aircrafts.
 CSV messages start with '#' character and ends with " \r n" characters.
 There are following types of messages: